Table of Contents

 ✔️ Available in 3 shades ✔️ Fast-absorbing texture ✔️ Non-greasy | ✖️ Pricey ✖️ Shade range is limited |

-BEST HYDRATING: CERAVE HYDRATING MINERAL SUNSCREEN FACE LOTION SPF 50
+#4: CERAVE HYDRATING MINERAL SUNSCREEN FACE LOTION SPF 50

 The CeraVe Hydrating Sunscreen is a 100% mineral, oil-free sunscreen with titanium dioxide and zinc oxide.
-It can protect you from both UVA/UVB, thanks to its broad-spectrum protection and SPF 50 rating.

 CeraVe is a brand known for its inclusion of ceramides in its products, and this sunscreen isn’t an exception.
-Its ingredients include three essential ceramides to restore the skin’s barrier and to lock in moisture.
-Moreover, it also has hyaluronic acid to retain the skin’s moisture and niacinamide to help calm the skin as well.
-This moisturizing sunscreen is also allergy-free, fragrance-free, and paraben-free.
+Its ingredients include three essential ceramides to restore the skin’s barrier and lock in moisture.

 PROS AND CONS OF THE CERAVE HYDRATING MINERAL SUNSCREEN SPF 50